 Green Beans with Sun-dried Tomatoes, Garlic & Almonds

-These fresh and tender green beans are jazzed up with golden toasted garlic coins, sun-dried tomatoes, crisp sliced almonds, and a bright kick of lemon.
+Fresh and tender green beans get jazzed up with golden toasted garlic coins, sun-dried tomatoes, crisp sliced almonds, and a bright kick of lemon.
+The flavor combo is a bold balance with the garlic, tomatoes, and lemon, while the textures of chewy tomatoes, crisp almonds, and toothsome green beans strike a harmonious chord.

 - Green beans are considered fair game by many Paleo dieters, who otherwise avoid beans. the level of anti-nutrients in green beans are comparatively very, very low, and further diminished via cooking.
 Green beans also differ from dried beans in that we eat the whole pod, which comprises their bulk, and does not contain significant amounts of "anti-nutrients" (like phytates) which are found in more significant amounts in other types of beans.